-- Demographics – If a majority of residents in your community aren’t tech-savvy, it could be a challenge to get them to use a resident portal.
+- Demographics – If most residents in your community aren’t tech-savvy, getting them to use a resident portal could be a challenge.
 In this scenario, traditional methods such as postal mail or other electronic options like a phone call may serve their needs better.

 Pilera’s resident portal

-Many HOA software platforms include a resident portal as part of their product offerings.
-Pilera’s resident portal enables residents to manage their communications preferences and view a history of communications and updates to their work order, support, ACR requests, and more in one place.
-Residents can also get instant answers to their questions on things like guest or pet policies through a knowledge base.
+Many HOA software platforms include a resident portal in their product offerings.
+Pilera’s resident portal enables residents to manage their communications preferences and view a history of communications and updates to their work orders, support, ACR requests, and more in one place.
+Residents can also get instant answers to questions like guest or pet policies through a knowledge base.

 6) Collaborative HOA Software

-Use cases for an HOA software as a communication tool:
+Use cases for HOA software as a communication tool:

 - Keep track of important community action items – Board members can create and assign tasks to managers (and vice versa) during a board meeting for further research and completion.

-- Better understand community operations – Boards want to know if tasks are being completed in a timely manner.
+- Better understand community operations – Boards want to know if tasks are being completed promptly.
 Managers can share reports with board members detailing how many maintenance, ACRs, violations, and support tickets are open or have been completed.

 - Process architectural change requests – Board members can comment and approve/reject architectural requests.